-At present, work is being done to improve the OCSD RIPA Dashboard and the acquisition of a new RIPA data collection platform is in progress.
-In the interim, a RIPA Working Group has been established and meets quarterly to ensure OCSD is in line with RIPA objectives.
+The OCSD is dedicated to enhancing the RIPA Dashboard and making necessary modifications to the current platform to incorporate the required changes dictated by the statute.
+A RIPA Working Group meets quarterly to ensure OCSD is in line with RIPA objectives.

-In closing, OCSD is committed to adhering to the stipulations set forth by the RIPA statute.
-The Department recognizes the importance of collecting and analyzing stop data and then using that data to make proactive changes and improvements to maintain and advance community relations and trust.
+The OCSD is committed to adhering to the stipulations set forth by the RIPA statute.
+The Department recognizes the importance of collecting and analyzing stop data and using that data to make proactive changes and improvements to maintain and advance community relations and trust.